-LFTI is a nationally-recognized project where student researchers respond to research requests from prisoners that was founded in 2004 through the Capilano Student Union’s Social Justice Committee.
-In 2007, LFTI moved to SFPIRG as an Action Group and in 2009 became a permanent SFPIRG project.
-LFTI has since expanded to provide services across Canada and the US.
-Our volunteers have responded to over 1,000 information requests. from 2020-early 2023 the program was sleeping due to the limitations imposed by COVID-19, but we are excited to be waking it up again!
+Letters for the Inside (LFTI) is a nationally-recognized project where student researchers respond to research requests from prisoners.
+LFTI was founded in 2004 through the Capilano Student Union’s Social Justice Committee.
+In 2007, LFTI moved to the Simon Fraser Public Interest Research Group (SFPIRG) as an Action Group and became a permanent SFPIRG project in 2009.
+LFTI has since expanded to provide services across Canada and the US and our volunteers have responded to over 1,000 information requests.

 What to expect:

-- the program is intended to provide information to inmates that feeds the imagination of people imprisoned and/or research directions, thus improving their quality of life on the inside
+• LFTI is intended to provide information to prisoners that feeds their imagination and/or research directions, aiming to improve life on the inside.

-- this program includes a 1 hour online orientation with additional opportunities for training throughout the term
+• This program includes a mandatory 1 hour online orientation with additional opportunities for training throughout the term.

-- students can spend 1 – 10 hours per week responding to requests from imprisoned peoples so it is flexible to meet your needs and schedule
+• Volunteers can spend 1 – 10 hours per week responding to requests, so it is flexible to meet your needs and schedule.

-- this is often subjective, sad, or traumatizing volunteer work for communities most impacted by policing and imprisonment.
-SFPIRG is committed to supporting student researchers in doing this work whether it be ensuring access to resources or providing direct community care.
+• This is often heavy work, and can be triggering for volunteers who have lived experience as community members most impacted by policing and imprisonment.
+SFPIRG is committed to supporting student researchers in doing this work, whether it be by ensuring access to resources, or providing direct community care.

-- To educate SFU students, in an informal way, of some of the challenges faced by inmates
+• To educate SFU students, in an informal way, of some of the challenges faced by prisoners

-- To develop relationships between those serving time and the wider community
+• To develop relationships between those serving time and the wider community, to include resources to prepare folks for release (such as support groups, housing and job resources)

 Become a Student Researcher